lockbook/lockbook/docs/CONTRIBUTING.md

 PRs should also outline what level of QA was completed on what platforms.
 PRs merged to `master` should be immediately releasable or, in rare circumstances should outline their risks and outline what level of `master` dogfooding is required before release.

+Descriptions generally should contain some element of a demo if appropriate.

 Possible categories include the following:
 - all: significant, multicomponent update
 - docs